The Tommyknockers: Plot

-Over the course of several weeks Gard, Bobbi, and others continue to unearth the ship.
-After exploring the ship and returning to Bobbi's home, Gard plans to kill Bobbi as he can see she is no longer human.
+Over the course of several weeks, Gard, Bobbi, and others continue to unearth the ship.
+Bobbi and Gard eventually enter the ship; as they explore the ship, Gard realizes that the ship crashed because the crew was fighting with each other, and that the Tommyknockers have no moral limits to keep them from using living beings as organic batteries.
+As they leave the ship and return to Bobbi's home, Gard plans to kill Bobbi as he can see she is no longer human.
 Using a gun, Bobbi forces Gard to swallow a lethal dose of Valium.
 As they talk, he shields his mind, pulls his own gun out, and shoots Bobbi.
 As Bobbi dies, she telepathically screams and alerts the townspeople, who then swarm to her home, intent on killing Gard for fear that he intends to harm the ship.
 Ev Hillman, David and Hilly's grandfather, helps Gard escape into the woods in exchange for saving David Brown from Altair 4.

 Gard enters the ship, near death after his struggle with the townspeople.
 With his last ounce of strength, he activates the ship and telepathically launches it into space.
 This results in the eventual deaths of nearly all of the changed townspeople, but prevents the possibly disastrous consequences of the ship's influence spreading to the outside world.
 Very shortly afterward, agents from the FBI, CIA, and "The Shop" invade Haven and take as many of the Havenites as possible (killing nearly a quarter of the survivors), along with a few of the devices created by the altered people of Haven.
 In the last pages, David Brown is discovered safe in Hilly Brown's hospital room.